SaxenaLakshya/Lung-Cancer-Prediction/README.md

 - **Recall**: Measures the ability of the model to find all positive samples.
 - **Confusion Matrix**: Displays the number of true positives, true negatives, false positives, and false negatives.
 - **Log Loss**: Measures the performance of the classification model where predictions are probabilities.

+## Disclaimer:

+This project is for educational purposes only and should not be used for real-world medical diagnosis or treatment.
+The machine learning model developed here is based on publicly available data from Kaggle and has been modified and trained to demonstrate classification techniques using Logistic Regression, KNN, and SVM.
+It has not been validated for clinical use, and its predictions may not be reliable for actual patient care.
+Always consult healthcare professionals for medical advice and decisions.